 Providing the necessary tools and assets to employees can help facilitate and support innovation efforts.
 Life sciences executives have underestimated the value of tools that help employees to innovate.
-Only 40 percent stated that using social media as a tool to identify and evaluate ideas is very important to their innovation efforts today, and just 34 percent said that big data and analytics is an important adjunct to successful innovation today.
+Only 40 percent of global and 39 percent of executives in China stated that using social media as a tool to identify and evaluate ideas is very important to their innovation efforts today, and just 34 percent of global and 35 percent of China executives said that big data and analytics is an important adjunct to successful innovation today (see also "Pfizer China collaborates with IBM to build the world largest database for strokes," page 18).